Ukraine protests increase risks of currency crisis

-MOSCOW (Reuters) - Massive protests against Viktor Yanukovich hammered Ukraine’s financial markets on Monday, increasing the risk of a currency crisis as the president tries to hold on until an election in early 2015.
+MOSCOW, Dec 2 (Reuters) - Massive protests against President Viktor Yanukovich have done yet more damage to Ukraine’s already-poor investment case, increasing the risk of a currency crisis before an election in early 2015.

-Ukraine’s debt insurance costs jumped and currency traders increased bets on a devaluation after 350,000 people protested on Sunday against Yanukovich’s decision to ditch a trade pact with the European Union.
+Ukraine’s debt insurance costs hit two-month highs and currency traders increased bets on a devaluation after 350,000 people protested on Sunday against Yanukovich’s decision to ditch a trade pact with the European Union.

-Central bank Governor Ihor Sorkin backed up foreign exchange intervention by vowing to do everything needed to uphold financial stability.
-In an online video message, he urged savers “to be confident in the banking system” and not to withdraw their deposits.

-Yet even though the protest was the largest since the Orange revolution that overturned Yanukovich’s election victory in 2004, analysts stopped short of predicting wholesale upheaval.
+Yet even though the rally was the largest since the Orange revolution that overturned Yanukovich’s election victory in 2004, analysts stopped short of predicting wholesale upheaval.

 “I‘m trying to work out when a country has ever provoked a revolution over a trade deal,” said Charles Robertson, global chief economist at Renaissance Capital in London.